The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Conclusion

-This paper presented evidence of a tradeoff between the direct and spillover effects of affirmative action at the Rio de Janeiro State University (UERJ).
+This paper documented a tradeoff between the direct and spillover effects of affirmative action at Rio de Janeiro State University (UERJ).
 On the one hand, marginally-admitted Black and low-income students who attended UERJ as a result of affirmative action experienced a 14 percent increase in early-career earnings.
 This earnings gain was driven not by educational attainment, but rather by increased access to high-paying firms affiliated with UERJ alumni.
-This suggests that the primary benefit of affirmative action at elite universities may be to help disadvantaged students' gain access to job networks in high-wage sectors of the economy.
-And yet we found that the earnings and networking benefits for affirmative action students may have decreased as their careers progressed, suggesting that they faced additional barriers to career advancement in the labor market.
+This suggests that the primary benefit of affirmative action at elite universities may be to help disadvantaged students gain access to job networks in high-wage sectors of the economy.
+Yet we found some evidence that affirmative action students' earnings and networking gains decreased as their careers progressed, suggesting that they faced additional barriers to career advancement in the labor market.

-On the other hand, UERJ's adoption of affirmative action had negative impacts on the careers of students who were not targeted by the policy, including high-achieving URM students.
-Our results suggest that a 19 percentage point increase in the share of the student body that was admitted through affirmative action led to a 14 percent decrease in the post-college wages of UERJ's highly-ranked students.
-This earnings effect was partly attributable to a change in the composition of UERJ's top students, but it was also driven by negative spillover effects on their learning and a decline in the value of networking with peers.
+On the other hand, UERJ's affirmative action policy had negative impacts on the careers of its other students, including highly-ranked URM students.
+Our results suggest that a 19 percentage point increase in the share of students admitted through affirmative action led to a 14 percent decrease in the wages of UERJ's top students.
+This earnings effect may have been due in part to a change in the composition of UERJ's top students, but it was also driven by negative spillover effects on their learning and a decline in the value of peer networking.
 These results can explain why elite schools around the world use admission policies that favor high-achieving and wealthy students \citep{arcidiacono2022legacy}, and why they may be hesitant to unilaterally adopt affirmative action at a large scale.

-Our paper shows that elite universities face a tradeoff between serving as engines of upward mobility for disadvantaged students and maintaining sources of their value added that stem from having high-achieving and wealthy student bodies.
-An important caveat is that we do not examine non-pecuniary benefits of interacting with classmates from diverse backgrounds \citep[e.g.,][]{carrell2019impact}, which can further justify the adoption of large-scale affirmative action at selective schools.
+Our paper shows that elite universities face a tradeoff between serving as engines of upward mobility for disadvantaged students and maintaining sources of their value added that stem from admitting high-achieving and wealthy students.
+An important caveat is that we do not examine non-pecuniary benefits of interacting with classmates from diverse backgrounds \citep[e.g.,][]{carrell2019impact}, which can further justify the adoption of large-scale affirmative action.

 \begin{singlespace} \end{singlespace}